adamdjbrett/outcome/content/crosscurrents/essay2/things.md

 ---
 title: "Things We Already Knew Before the Prophecy of I Am"
-description: "I am the meadowAnd the tall grassesI am the stoneThat rolled awayI am the waterThat flows through all life possibleI am the treeThat shades"
+description: "I am the meadow And the tall grasses I am the stone That rolled away I am the water That flows through all life possible I am the tree That shades"
-abstract: "I am the meadowAnd the tall grassesI am the stoneThat rolled awayI am the waterThat flows through all life possibleI am the treeThat shades, warms, and reaches deep and highI am the bee hiveThat ensures pollinationI am the saltOf the earth and the teardrops of relativesI am the rafter and foundationOf a place called homeI am the birdThat flies without propellingI am the chipmunkWho wears the Two Row on its back I am the sandThat bears the footprints of timeI am the earthThat quakes with no apologiesI am the seed"
+abstract: "I am the meadow And the tall grasses.."
 image: "/img/post/9781469683744.jpg"
 thumbnail: "/img/post/crosscurrents-thumbnail.png"
 date: 2025-06-10